rutgerhofste/EEPythonNotes/README.md

 Use retrying library for exponential backoff

 Using command line tool (using subprocess and bored by slowness), use google cloud shell and a bash script.

+The following notes are probably no longer relevant now the datalab option is available:
 Want to run python scripts on a virtual machine in the cloud, use compute engine with the following commands:

 sudo apt-get update